Vinni-Cedraz/push_swap_averager/README.md

 To test thousands of permutations in a semi-random pattern that would be as representative as possible, I have divided the total number of permutations of an N-sized array into N groups.
-Then, I pick up (8 * N) random permutations from each of these N groups to create the sample set of permutations that will be tested as input for your `push_swap`.
+Then, I pick up 160 random permutations from each of these N groups to create the sample set of permutations that will be tested as input for your `push_swap`.

-This means that for the 100 size case, I will be executing your push_swap 80,000 times.
-The result is a surprisingly reliable measurement of your average case!
+This means that for the 100 size case, the `push_swap-averager` will be executing your push_swap 16,000 times.
+It is still a small number compared to the total.
+But because of the way the combinations are selected, the result is a very consistent measurement of your average case.

-To "test the tester," you can take it several times in a row and you'll see what I'm talking about: each time the test is taken, the count of the average case will be slightly different but only by a very small deviation.
-For example, out of 10 tests, my `push_swap` program ranked averages that oscillated between 583 and 586!
+If you run the `push_swap-averager` 10 times in a row, you'll see what I'm talking about: each time the test is taken, the count of the average case will be slightly different (because the sample selected will be unavoidably different) but only by a very small deviation.
+For example, out of 10 tests, my `push_swap` program ranked averages between 583 and 586.
+Seems good enough for me.

 I know I could have done it with a `Bash` script, and it would make for a shorter code and a simpler program.
-In fact, I had...

-The issue was that it was taking three and a half hours to test 60,000 combinations!
-This is why I decided to build this tester in `C` instead and then speed it up further with a multithreaded approach.
-Now it should take 5 minutes to test 80,000 combinations of size 100 and analyze them for you.
+In fact, I had done it before...
+But it was taking three and a half hours to test 50,000 combinations of size 500.
+This is why I this tester was written in `C` instead of `Bash`.
+And I also sped it up further with a multithreaded approach.
+Now it should take 5 minutes to do the same thing the `Bash` script was doing in 3 hours.

 So this is why I bothered to make this test.